 Great grilling at home is easy.
-That is, when you transform unused lawn space into an attractive grill zone for your yard.
+That is, when you carve out a grill platform from grass or unused lawn space, you create attractive grill zone for your yard.

 A SPECIAL PLACE FOR GRILLING